oat-sa/taohub-articles/changelogs/frontendchanges.md

 `core/proxy/ajax`: an AJAX implementation of the CRUD proxy API.

 `tao_actions_SinglePageModule` (PHP): an abstract controller that is intended to be a basis for single page apps.
-It provide mehanism to build pages.
+It provides a mechanism to build pages.

 `tao_actions_Breadcrumbs` (PHP): a controller that is intended to serve breadcrumbs for a particular route, based on services (you must implement services that will provide the list of breadcrumbs for each controller/actions).
-Those services should implement the `oat\tao\model\mvc\Breadcrumbs` interface.
+These services should implement the `oat\tao\model\mvc\Breadcrumbs` interface.

 ---